spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/configure-bazaarvoice.md

    You should receive the Bazaarvoice credentials.
 5. Go back to your store's Back Office, to the Bazaarvoice app details page.
 6. In the top right corner of the Bazaarvoice app details page, click **Configure**.
-7. In the **Configure** pane, enter the credentials you received from Bazaarvoice.
+7. In the **Configurations** pane, enter the credentials you received from Bazaarvoice.

 ![bv-configuration-page](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/ratings-reviews/third-party-integrations/configure-bazaarvoice/bv-config-page.png)